-In conclusion, I encourage the ICANN staff to review and include the examples I have described here in the Draft Applicant Guidebook.
+In conclusion, I encourage the Council to send its request to ICANN staff, with inclusion of the examples I have described here.
 Further, I strongly encourage ICANN staff and Board to follow the advice of GNSO Council to create an extended evaluation for string similarity.